 After receiving a report of an accident, council staff will immediately arrange for additional assistance at the scene, if needed, and will contact parents/guardians, as appropriate.
 Your adherence to these procedures is critical, especially with respect to notifying parents or legal guardians.
 If the media is involved, let council designated staff discuss the incident with media representatives.

-In the event of a fatality or other serious accident, the police must be immediately notified.
+2022-2023 Safety Activity Checkpoints Page 16 of 216 In the event of a fatality or other serious accident, the police must be immediately notified.
 A responsible volunteer must remain at the scene the entire time.
 In the case of a fatality, do not disturb the victim or surroundings and follow police instructions.
 Do not share information about the accident with anyone but the police, your council, and, if applicable, insurance representatives or legal counsel.